dannguyen/smalldata_journalism/projects/better-know-a-former-congressmember/05-finding-important-non-members.md

 title: Expanding the Search
 tagline: "Scaling up our data search."
 header_image: about-nyu-washingtonsquare.jpg
-guff: "We've done an incredible amount of data collecting yet have relatively few datapoints (on one side) to work with.
+guff: "We've done an incredible amount of data collecting yet have relatively few data points (on one side) to work with.
 Let's find more."
 ---

 ### Going into the back office
-### Research research research

 #### Side note: Redundant data

 ### Collecting the data